+IV.B.1.f)

-IV.B.1.f) Systems-based Practice
+Systems-based Practice

 Residents must demonstrate an awareness of and responsiveness to the larger context and system of health care, including the social determinants of health, as well as the ability to call effectively on other resources to provide optimal health care.
+(Core) IV.B.1.f).(1) Residents must demonstrate competence in: IV.B.1.f).(1).(a) working effectively in various health care delivery settings and systems relevant to their clinical specialty; (Core) complex clinical care env Aedical practice occurs in the context of an increasingly rironment where optimal patient care requires attention to and internal administrative and regulatory requirements.
+IV.B.1.f).(1).(b) coordinating patient care across the health care continuum and beyond as relevant to their clinical specialty; (Core) Therefore it is recognize meet the totality of the p coordination and foreth Every patient deserves to be treated as a whole person. ed that any one component of the health care system does not patient's needs.
+An appropriate transition plan requires ought by an interdisciplinary team.
+The patient benefits from tem benefits from proper use of resources.
+IV.B.1.f).(1).(c) advocating for quality patient care and optimal patient care systems; (Core) IV.B.1.f).(1).(d) working in interprofessional teams to enhance patient safety and improve patient care quality; (Core) IV.B.1.f).(1).(e) participating in identifying system errors and implementing potential systems solutions; (Core) IV.B.1.f).(1).(f) incorporating considerations of value, cost awareness, delivery and payment, and risk- benefit analysis in patient and/or population- based care as appropriate; and, (Core) IV.B.1.f).(1).(g) understanding health care finances and its impact on individual patients' health decisions.
+IV.B.1.f).(2) Residents must learn to advocate for patients within the health care system to achieve the patient's and family's care goals, including, when appropriate, end- of-life goals.
 (Core)

-IV.B.1.f).(1) Residents must demonstrate competence in:

-IV.B.1.f).(1).(a) working effectively in various health care delivery settings and systems relevant to their clinical specialty; (Core)

-Background and Intent: Medical practice occurs in the context of an increasingly complex clinical care environment where optimal patient care requires attention to compliance with external and internal administrative and regulatory requirements.

-IV.B.1.f).(1).(b) coordinating patient care across the health care continuum and beyond as relevant to their clinical specialty; (Core)

-Background and Intent: Every patient deserves to be treated as a whole person.
-Therefore it is recognized that any one component of the health care system does not meet the totality of the patient's needs.
-An appropriate transition plan requires coordination and forethought by an interdisciplinary team.
-The patient benefits from proper care and the system benefits from proper use of resources.

-IV.B.1.f).(1).(c) advocating for quality patient care patient care systems; (Core) and optimal IV.B.1.f).(1).(d) working in interprofessional teams patient safety and improve patient (Core) IV.B.1.f).(1).(e) participating in identifying system implementing potential systems so IV.B.1.f).(1).(f) incorporating considerations of va awareness, delivery and payment, benefit analysis in patient and/or p based care as appropriate; and, (Co and risk- opulation- IV.B.1.f).(1).(g) understanding health care finance impact on individual patients' heal IV.B.1.f).(2) Residents must learn to advocate for pati the health care system to achieve the pati family's care goals, including, when appro of-life goals.
-(Core) ient's and • IV.C.
-Curric culum Organization and Resident Experiences IV.C.
-Curric culum Organization and Resident Experiences The curriculum must be structured to optimize resident experiences, the length of these experiences, and supe continuity.
-(Core) The curriculum must be structured to optimize resident experiences, the length of these experiences, and supe nize the st be of erience, vision,